sonic-net/SONiC/doc/voq/voq_hld.md

 ```
 **Note:**

-   - In multi asic voq systems, for system ports since the configurations in all asics are required to be identical, the output of show for system ports in all namespaces will show multiple entries of the same system port info.
-The number of entries will be equal to the number of namespaces in the host.
+   - In multi asic voq systems, for system ports since the configurations in all asics are required to be identical, the output of show for a system port is expected to be same in all the namespaces

 ### 2.7.2 System neighbors show command
 The information for the system neighbors are taken from the **SYSTEM_NEIGH_TABLE** of **CHASSIS_APP_DB** in the supervisor card.
 #### Syntax
 ```
 admin@Linecard2:~$ show chassis system-neighbors -h
-Usage: show chassis system-neighbors [OPTIONS]
+Usage: show chassis system-neighbors [OPTIONS] [IPADDRESS]

   Show VOQ system neighbors information

 Options:
-  -d, --display [all]  Show internal interfaces  [default: all] -n, --namespace []   Namespace name or all
+  -x, --asicname TEXT   Asic name
   --verbose             Enable verbose output
   -h, -?, --help        Show this message and exit. admin@Linecard2:~$
 ```
 #### Sample output